MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-considerations.md

 In the following illustration (of a column chart), the blue columns on the left represent groups whose size exceeds the minimum group size.
 For this reason, they display real data.

-The gray and white columns on the right represent groups smaller than the minimum-group-size threshold.
+The gray and white columns on the right represent groups below the minimum-group-size threshold.
 Therefore, they display no data.

 <img src="../Images/WpA/group-size-bars.png" alt="Bar chart with bars above and below group size threshold">